05kaavya/Online-Complaint-Registration-System/README.md

 include automated notifications, intelligent complaint routing, and robust security measures, enhancing operational workflows, customer satisfaction, and compliance with industry regulations.

+# Frontend
+HTML
+CSS
+JS
+React
+Bootstrap

+# Backend
+Express
+Node

+# Database
+MongoDB

+# Integration
+Postman was used for API testing to verify that all RESTful endpoints for creating, reading, amending, and removing complaints operate as intended, ensuring a seamless integration.